The importance of marginal gains

 • Capital gains tax

 Additionally, it’s important to bear in mind that making regular contributions to the value of your ISA annual allowance adds up.
-In fact, it’s possible to become an ISA millionaire.
+In fact, we've seen that it’s possible to become an ISA millionaire by using the maximum ISA allowance every tax year.
 Having over £1 million in a portfolio that you don’t pay tax on is valuable to anyone.
+But remember, investments in an ISA can go up and down and you may get back less than invested.
+The tax treatment of ISAs may change in the future.

 Maximise your pension